PolymathMonkey/weblog/content/posts/about.md

 author: ["Dirk"]
 description: "Short intro about myself"
 date: 2025-06-28T16:16:00+02:00
-lastmod: 2025-07-04T08:57:25+02:00
+lastmod: 2025-07-04T21:54:15+02:00
 tags: ["forensicwheels", "personal"]
 categories: ["personal"]
 draft: false
-type: posts
 weight: 1001
 ---

 {{< figure src="../img/fine.gif" >}}

 Hi!
 I'm Dirk, a security engineer with a passion for Skateboarding and Forensics.
-By day, I help my Company safeguard their networks and systems from the ever-evolving threats in the cybersecurity landscape.
+I help my Company safeguard their networks and systems from the ever-evolving threats in the cybersecurity landscape.

-But when the sun goes down, my true self emerges.
 Skateboarding is not just my hobby - it's my passion, my center, and my identity.
-For me, Skatelife is more than just lifestyle; it's a way of life that embodies creativity, freedom, and community and Family.
+For me, Skatelife is more than just lifestyle;
+it's a way of life that embodies creativity, freedom, and community and Family.
 I've been skating for years, and I still get that same feel every time I'm on my board.

 In addition to my love for skateboarding, I'm also a big enthusiast of OpenBSD - the most secure, yet accessible operating system out there.